Marshall Faulk – Greater New Orleans Sports Hall of Fame

-Carver HS/San Diego State/NFL
+Carver High School/San Diego State/NFL

 Marshall Faulk was such a talented and versatile athlete growing up in New Orleans that seemingly every coach had a spot for him.
 He ran track, played baseball and basketball, but football was where he stood out the most.
 Though as a senior he would play quarterback, tight end, receiver, cornerback and even kicker, it was running back where Faulk was destined to become a legend.

 In his final two seasons at Carver High, Faulk rushed for 1,800 yards and scored 32 touchdowns.
 Though he was pursued by bigger programs such as LSU, Nebraska, Miami, and Texas A&M, Faulk chose San Diego State as his college because the Aztecs promised him the best opportunity to develop as a running back.

 Faulk went on to become one of the most productive running backs in NCAA and NFL history.
 In just his second collegiate game he gained 386 yards and scored six touchdowns.
 During his four-year career with the Aztecs he set numerous school records, including the one for career touchdowns (62).

 After being selected No. 2 overall in the 1994 NFL Draft, Faulk went on to play five seasons for the Indianapolis Colts and seven for the St. Louis Rams.
 A seven-time Pro Bowl selection and a three-time first-team All-Pro selection, he had seven 1,000-yard rushing seasons and gained more than 2,000 yards in total offense in four seasons.
 Faulk scored 136 touchdowns (100 rushing, 36 receiving) in his career.
 He is the only player in NFL history to accumulate 12,000 rushing yards and 6,000 receiving yards.
 His 19,172 all-purpose yards ranks sixth all-time in NFL history.
 He will be inducted into the Pro Football Hall of Fame later this summer.